EPCCed/eidf-docs/docs/services/securedataroom/faq.md

 These variables are also set by default in the /etc/environment files.

-It is always worth checking these are set if you are having trouble with internet access from within a Secure Data Room VM.
+It is always worth checking these are set if you are having trouble with internet access from within a Secure Virtual Desktop VM.

 ## AWS CLI